MathewHDYT/OneShare/_docs/notes/cybersecurity/networking.md

 CMNatic-PC | 86.157.52.21 | Public |

 In this case both devices will be able to use their private **`IP` address** to communicate with each other.
-However any data sent to the **internet** from either device will be identified by the same public **`IP` address**, which is provided by your `Internet Service Provider` (`ISP`).
+However, any data sent to the **internet** from either device will be identified by the same public **`IP` address**, which is provided by your `Internet Service Provider` (`ISP`).

 `IPv4` which we discussed above uses a numbering system of 2^32 **`IP` address** (4.29 billion).
-Sadly this is not enough anymore which is the reason a new interation of Internet Protocol addressing scheme called `IPv6` was created.
+Sadly this is not enough anymore which is the reason a new iteration of Internet Protocol addressing scheme called `IPv6` was created.
 It supports up to 2^128 **`IP` address** (340 trillion) and is even more efficient due to new methodologies.

 **IPv6**: 2a00:22c4:a531:c500:425f:cce6:c36b:f64d